Fat loss is at the front of everybody’s mind these days, even stormtroopers.

 - You like burning calories while sitting on your butt.

-Honestly though, this is just the science-y stuff.
-Ultimately, I just want you to be happy and healthy, which means it’s up to you to find a great combination of the three methods above that keep you smiling and keep the weight off consistently.
-Luckily, there’s no 100% perfect way to get in shape, so find something that you love and stick with it.
-If it ain’t workin for ya, take some advice from this post and see what kind of results you get.
+Ultimately, I just want you to be happy and healthy, which means it’s up to you to find a one of or a combination of the three methods above that keep you smiling and keep the weight off consistently.